 Next, look to the past!
 As the Bible admonishes, “Get wisdom… get understanding!”
 (Proverbs 4:5).
 There are a lot of “classics” still in print today that preserve the culture and variety of many nations and peoples.
 Also, memoirs and autobiographies, especially of “great lives,” make excellent sources for inspiration.
 Reading about how world leaders and role models of antiquity struggled, overcame challenges, or even dealt with failure and disappointment can be invaluable practical knowledge to a young person.

 Finally—last, but not least—consider a Bible (or a Bible study tool for someone already a student of the word of God).
 The very word bible comes from the Greek biblios, which quite simply means… book!
 Some of the very first page-and-cover books were collections of Hebrew scripture combined with the writings of the apostles—easier to carry, conceal, and preserve than a cumbersome scroll.
 It is quite fitting that the wisdom contained within those pages is the most important knowledge a young person—or anyone for that matter—could ever absorb.

 “The fear of the Lord is the beginning of wisdom, and the knowledge of the Holy One is understanding” (Proverbs 9:10).
 And, as the Apostle Peter wrote, “add knowledge” as one of the signs of fruitful growth and wisdom, along with virtue and self-control (also valuable tools in deciding what to read!).

-If you are not already a subscriber, sign up to receive Tomorrow’s World magazine absolutely free of charge.
-It has no subscription price.
-And to learn more about the most valuable book of all, order our free booklet, The Bible: Fact or Fiction?
+If you are not already a subscriber, subscribe to receive Tomorrow’s World magazine, absolutely free.
+And to learn more about the most valuable book of all, order our free booklet The Bible: Fact or Fiction?